jnozzi/cocoadev.com/SiteContent/General/ReplaceOccurrencesOfString.markdown

 PCF: -replaceOccurrencesOfString:withString:options:range: is not available on Mac OS X 10.1 or earlier; it was added in 10.2.
 If you launch on 10.1, it has no idea what this method is, and so it dies.

-As for 10.4.9, if you're getting a compile ''error'' with an Objective-C message dispatch, your syntax is wrong.
+As for 10.4.9, if you're getting a compile *error* with an Objective-C message dispatch, your syntax is wrong.
 If it were just an unrecognized selector, you'd get a warning and compilation would continue.